2 Minute Healthy Breakfast: Indian Recipes (Gluten Free, Diary Free)

 - Add 2 tablespoons of coconut oil to the pan.

 - Add onion and sauté it for 2 minutes.

 - Add the ground cauliflower to the pan.

-- Add all the spices (salt, pepper, and red chili powder) to the food in the pan.
+- Add all the spices (salt, pepper, and red chilli powder) to the food in the pan.

 - Mix all the ingredients well and let them cook for at least 10 minutes.

-- Serve hot with lemon juice and chaat masala for great flavor.
+- Serve hot with lemon juice and chaat masala for great flavour.